Natural SUSY with a bino- or wino-like LSP: Conclusions:

 Expectations for WIMP searches also change.
 In the case of a bino-like LSP, we generally expect a larger thermal abundance of neutralino dark matter.
 While it is possible to obtain a well-tempered neutralino that saturates the observed cold dark matter relic density, the thermal neutralino density is often too large in which case it needs to be diluted by late-time entropy production or else allowed to decay.
 As a result, the neutralino contribution to the relic density today depends on the (unknown) physics, leading to significant uncertainties in prediction of rates for direct detection searches.
 While this makes it difficult to use experimental bounds from LUX/XENON100\cite{lux} and other experiments to unambiguously exclude portions of parameter space without a complete model of particle physics and cosmology, these searches could lead to a discovery!

 In the case of natural SUSY with a wino-like WIMP, then one expects an even lower local abundance from thermally-produced neutralinos as compared to the value for higgsino-like LSPs.
 The measured relic density must then be made up by other (non-WIMP) relics of which axions may be the most promising, or via WIMP production from late decays of heavy particles.
 In view of the resulting uncertainty in the expectation for local density of neutralino dark matter, we once again advocate using caution when interpreting the absence of events in direct and indirect dark matter searches to exclude ranges of model parameters.
-The IceCube upper limits \cite{icecube} on the spin-dependent neutralino-nucleon scattering cross section may be an exception in this regard, because the validity of these bounds depend on the assumed equilibration between the neutralino capture and annihilation rates in the sun, and not on the local density of dark matter.
-Indeed portions of parameters with low values of $M_2$ may already be excluded since we expect that equilibration has already occurred.

 To sum up, in our view, supersymmetric GUTs remain the most attractive solution to the naturalness problem plaguing the Standard Model and light higgsinos are the most robust consequence of naturalness considerations.
 If electroweak gaugino mass parameters happen to assume modest values -- this is not required by naturalness but is completely compatible with it -- there could be spectacular signals from electroweak gaugino production at the LHC in multi-lepton+$\eslt$, $WZ+\eslt$, $Wh+\eslt$ and $W^\pm W^\pm +\eslt$ channels.
 Direct and indirect searches for WIMPs could also reveal a signal even in the case of a depleted local abundance of WIMPs.
 If natural supersymmetry is realized with fortuituously low gaugino masses, then prospects for SUSY discovery at LHC13 will be vastly improved since signals from {\em several} chargino and/or neutralino states might also be observable.
 Production of light electoweak -ino states at ILC -- as required by naturalness\cite{ilc} -- remains true but with even richer prospects since both gauginos and higgsinos could be kinematically accessible.